 If you’re looking for more than a small venue or restaurant environment, New Orleans hosts free outdoor concert series on a weekly basis.
 Stop by the New Orleans Jazz Museum on Tuesday afternoons for their Live!
 From the Balcony concert series.
 Wednesday at the Square, a springtime concert series, is free and fun for the whole family.
-Take a look at our upcoming music festivals here and plan to attend.
+Take a look at our upcoming music festivals here and plan your trip accordingly.

 There’s always a festival in this city, and you are guaranteed to have a blast with live music entertainment.
 To find an event during your visit, check out our calendar of festivals.
 Note that most festivals and outdoor concerts have no age restriction for entry, but will ask for ID to purchase age-restricted items at concession stands.

 If you’ve got a young budding musician on your hands (or just a music lover), there are other options to explore New Orleans music beyond our music venues.
 Music Box Village is an interactive music experience in the Bywater that features various “music houses,” all of which are engineered for visitors to create a symphony of sound via these larger-than-life instruments.
 Aside from their concerts and events, they provide open hours throughout the year to allow guests to roam the grounds and experiment with sound.
 Check their calendar to see their open hours.